Motor Vehicle Apprenticeships at Gloucestershire College

 For more detail about our Level 3 Motor Vehicle Service and Maintenance Technician Apprenticeship, download our fact sheet below or simply get in touch with our helpful team with any questions.

-Whether you have one, two or 10 motor vehicle apprentices with Gloucestershire College, we provide each apprentice and each of our employers with all the support needed for success.
+We provide each apprentice and each of our employers with all the support needed for success.

 Your training coordinator at the college will be your point of contact, keeping you updated on your apprentice’s progress with regular workplace visits and working with you to meet goals and objectives.